Imambaras of Lucknow: Dargah

 Dargah is generally associated with Abbas Alambardar.
 "Shah-e-Wafa" (The King of Loyalty).
 He was the younger brother and the Flag Commander of Imam Husain at the battle of Karbala.
-Abbas Alambardar was martyred on 10th of Muharram 61 A.H.
-(10 October 680 A.D.) in the battle of Karbala.
+Abbas Alambardar was martyred on 10th of Muharram 61 AH (10 October 680 AD) in the battle of Karbala.

 A "Dargah" is an "Imambara" like structure where the "Zarih" is kept on a high platform (generally 4 to 5 feet high) under the dome, where the "Zaireens" (Visitors) can raise their hands in such a manner if they are asking for their wishes.